oneconvergence/dkube-examples-internal/image-denoising/README.md

  5. Paste link *[https://github.com/oneconvergence/dkube-examples/tree/citiustech/image-denoising/examples
  ](https://github.com/oneconvergence/dkube-examples/tree/citiustech/image-denoising/examples)* in the URL text box.
  6. Click *Add Code* button.
- 7. Project will be created and imported in Dkube.
+ 7. Code will be created and imported in Dkube.
 Progress of import can be seen.
  8. Please wait till status turns to *ready*.

 ## Step2: Create a dataset